samarium-lang/Samarium/docs/stdtypes.md

 ### Null

 The `Null` type alias is defined to be equal to `(||)?!`.
-It can be used to explicitly use null values instead of relying on implicit null triggers.
+It can be used for explicit null values instead of relying on implicit null triggers.

 ### Slice